Mary Surratt

 Born in Maryland in the 1820s, Surratt converted to Catholicism at a young age and remained a practicing Catholic for the rest of her life.
 She wed John Harrison Surratt in 1840 and had three children with him.
 An entrepreneur, John became the owner of a tavern, an inn, and a hotel.
 The Surratts were sympathetic to the Confederate States of America and often hosted fellow Confederate sympathizers at their tavern.

 Upon her husband's death in 1862, Surratt had to manage his estate.
 Tired of doing so without help, Surratt moved to her townhouse in Washington, D.C., which she then ran as a boardinghouse.
 There, she was introduced to John Wilkes Booth.
 Booth visited the boardinghouse numerous times, as did George Atzerodt and Lewis Powell, Booth's co-conspirators in the Lincoln assassination.
 Shortly before killing Lincoln, Booth spoke with Surratt and handed her a package containing binoculars for one of her tenants, John M. Lloyd.

 After Lincoln was assassinated, Surratt was arrested, then tried by a military tribunal the following month, along with the other conspirators.
-She was convicted primarily due to the testimonies of Lloyd, who said that she told him to have the "shooting irons" ready, and Louis J. Weichmann, who testified about Surratt's relationships with John.
+She was convicted primarily due to the testimonies of Lloyd, who said that she told him to have the "shooting irons" ready, and Louis J. Weichmann, who testified about Surratt's relationships with Booth.
 Five of the nine judges at her trial asked that Surratt be granted clemency by President Andrew Johnson because of her age and sex.
 Johnson did not grant her clemency, though accounts differ as to whether or not he received the clemency request.
 Surratt was hanged on July 7, 1865, and later buried in Mount Olivet Cemetery.

 Early life

 Mary Elizabeth Jenkins (baptismal name, Maria Eugenia) was born to Archibald and Elizabeth Anne (née Webster) Jenkins on a tobacco plantation near the southern Maryland town of Waterloo (now known as Clinton).
 Sources differ as to whether she was born in 1820 or 1823.
 There is uncertainty as to the month as well, but most sources say May.

 She had two brothers: John Jenkins, born in 1822, and James Jenkins, born in 1825.
 Her father died in the fall of 1825 when Mary was either two or five years old, and Mary's mother then inherited their property (originally part of the His Lordship's Kindness estate).

-Although her father was a nondenominational Protestant and her mother Episcopalian, Surratt was enrolled in a private Roman Catholic girls' boarding school, the Academy for Young Ladies in Alexandria, Virginia, on November 25, 1835.
+Although her father was a nondenominational Protestant and her mother Episcopalian, Surratt was enrolled in a private Catholic girls' boarding school, the Academy for Young Ladies in Alexandria, Virginia, on November 25, 1835.
 Mary's maternal aunt, Sarah Latham Webster, was a Catholic, which may have influenced where she was sent to school.
-Within two years, Mary converted to Roman Catholicism and adopted the baptismal name of Maria Eugenia.
+Within two years, Mary converted to Catholicism and adopted the baptismal name of Maria Eugenia.
 She stayed at the Academy for Young Ladies for four years, leaving in 1839, when the school closed.
 She remained an observant Catholic for the rest of her life.